American Forts: East

 Fort Mifflin

 Originally called Fort Island Battery, and also known as Mud Island Fort until construction was hastily finished in 1777 by Patriot forces.
 It was a palisaded earthen fort, roughly star-shaped, with three blockhouses and a water battery.
-The Patriots had built two lines of chevaux-de-frise in the Delaware River, the upper line between Hog Island and a sandbar in the middle channel, and the lower line between Billings Island and Fort Billings, NJ.
+The Patriots had built two lines of chevaux-de-frise in the Delaware River; an upper line between Hog Island and a sandbar in the middle channel, and a lower line between Billings Island and Fort Billings, NJ.
 The British captured the fort, and also Fort Billings, in 1777 and virtually destroyed them.
 The Patriots escaped to Fort Mercer, NJ across the river at Red Bank until that fort also fell.
 The British had built seige batteries at Webb's Ferry, Mingo Creek, and five on Province Island to subdue the fort.
 The British then built several new outworks on Carpenter's Island to help defend the fort from Patriot recapture.
 The fort was rebuilt in 1779 after the British left Philadelphia in 1778.
-The name "Mud Island Fort" was reused until the name "Fort Mifflin" became official in 1795, because Generals Washington and Mifflin had a falling out after the city fell to the British.
+The name "Mud Island Fort" was reused in official reports until the name "Fort Mifflin" became official again in 1795, because Generals Washington and Mifflin had a falling out after the city fell to the British.
 Fort Mifflin had three new wooden blockhouses, barracks, Officers' quarters, magazines, surrounded by a palisade.
 An eight-gun Water Battery was also built.
 Fort Mifflin was rebuilt again from 1794 - 98 using Pierre L'Enfants plans as a 29-gun bastioned work, and repaired in 1808.
 It was virtually abandoned from 1815 - 1837.
 Fort Mifflin was used as a military prison during the Civil War.
 A nine-gun exterior battery (aka High Battery) was built in 1871 - 1876, probably armed in the 1880's.
 A six-gun Mortar Battery was built in 1872 - 1876, but was never finished or armed.
 In 1871 the old fort's demilune was rebuilt for three new guns and a magazine, and the fort's parapet was reworked for five new guns and two magazines.
 A mine casemate was built within the fort in 1875, but was never used.
 The fort remained armed until 1904.
 The old fort was partially dismantled in 1904 but was restored from the original plans in 1930.
-The site had then been used as a Naval Ammunitions Depot, until transferred to the state.
-Four anti-aircraft gunblocks were built inside the old fort during WWII (undetermined if guns actually emplaced).
-The marsh islands around the area were filled in during the 1940's and 1950's to build the airport and I-95.
+A Naval Ammunition Depot (1918-1960) was built nearby in WWI, in use until transferred to the state with the old fort.
+Four anti-aircraft gunblocks (3-inch or 90mm ?) were built inside the old fort during WWII (undetermined if guns actually emplaced).
+The marsh islands around the area were filled-in during the 1940's and 1950's to build the airport and I-95.
 No trace remains of the 1777 British seige batteries and outworks.
-The 1870's exterior batteries all still exist, and are the best remaining examples of this era on the East Coast that are publicly accessible.
+The 1870's exterior batteries still exist, and are the best remaining examples of the type on the East Coast that are publicly accessible.
 Admission fee.

 Fort Gaines